jonssonjunior94/Windows-10-Settings-And-Portable-Applications/README.md

 ![image](https://user-images.githubusercontent.com/25332460/188212951-e8af5842-b11b-4f66-a72e-5f45fbb97ae4.png)

-If it isnt an alternative you can manually add High Performance plan
+If it isnt an alternative you can manually add the High Performance plan:

 Press the Windows + R keys to open the Run dialog box.